macdhollister/Bamazon/README.md

 ## Installing Bamazon

 Bamazon uses mySQL to store data.
-In order to use Bamazon locally execute `schema.sql` in mySQL workbench.
+In order to use Bamazon locally, execute `schema.sql` in mySQL workbench.

 After downloading this code, run `npm install` to install the required Node.js packages.